 - Add back reserved meat and vegetables and heat through.

-- Serve with roasted carrots, and polenta.
+- Serve with roasted carrots, polenta or mashed potatoes.

 Instant Pot Red Wine and Guinness Braised Short Ribs